Dawa Geljen Sherpa – Founder & Trustee

 Ang Gombu Sherpa – Treasurer of CITC NGO in Nepal

-Treasurer of CITC NGO in Nepal and Co-Founder of Adventure Thamserku, has many years of expertise professionally managing a company.
+Treasurer of CITC NGO in Nepal and Co-Founder/Executive Operations Manager of Adventure Thamserku, has many years of expertise professionally managing a company.
 Gombu is Secretary of Dharma Peak Sherpa Community, one of the Local Sherpa Groups working for the betterment of Sherpas in the Lower Solukhumbu.
 He also holds a strong presence in the Sherpa Service Centre that is dedicated to the welfare of the Sherpa Community living in and out of Nepal.